 – Long-term of War, Social Functioning and Mental Health in Kosovo

 During 2013, KRCT in cooperation with Danish Institute against Torture (Dignity) has concluded its research work on two special projects: “Measuring Quality of Prison Life” and “Understanding Prison Reforms”.
-The results of those researches aim to put emphasizes on most important aspects of prison life respectively on the role of different actors in the reformation of Correctional Institutions in Kosovo.
-The results will be shared with responsible authorities of Correctional Institutions and will also be accessible for public.
+The results of those researches aim to put emphasis on the most important aspects of prison life respectively on the role of different actors in the reformation of Correctional Institutions in Kosovo.
+The results will be shared with responsible authorities of Correctional Institutions and will also be accessible to public.

-In the beginning of the monitoring of judiciary system in Kosovo, in 2015, KRCT has initiated a basic research on ‘application of pre-trial detention’ from the Basic Court in Pristina.
+At the beginning of the monitoring of the judiciary system in Kosovo, in 2015, KRCT has initiated basic research on the ‘application of pre-trial detention’ from the Basic Court in Pristina.

 This research aimed to collect and analyze statistical data from the Kosovo Judiciary Council, Basic Court and Procurement in Pristina, on conditions and reasonability of the application of pre-trial detention, respectively application of alternative measures vis-a-vis detention.
-In addition a number of individual interviews with judges, prosecutors, policemen and lawyers were held.
-Further, the research was combined with monitoring of court hearing in Basic Court of Pristina.
-Results of this research confirmed a range of deficiencies or contradiction practices of judicial authorities due to decisions on procedures of pre-detention, its assessment and administration.
-As result of this research, a list of recommendations was presented, in different activities.
+In addition, several individual interviews with judges, prosecutors, policemen, and lawyers were held.
+Further, the research was combined with monitoring of court hearings in the Basic Court of Pristina.
+Results of this research confirmed a range of deficiencies or contradictory practices of judicial authorities due to decisions on procedures of pre-detention, its assessment, and administration.
+As a result of this research, a list of recommendations was presented, in different activities.

 In 2004 using Microsoft Access KRCT has developed a valuable Client Tracking database that contains information on methods of torture, time and, place where torture occurred and the impact of torture on mental and physical health and all information relevant to torture-related psychological consequences.

 Statistical Data, KRCT clients during 2006-2008 – Download